Richel325/Gamezeum/README.md

 ##Still To Come

-* More custom design elements like fonts
 * Add more questions based on the API
 * Make sure questions don’t repeat once asked
   - This was a difficult decision to make as I believe answering the same question multiple times builds up more knowledge and understanding of a particular art object
-* Make sure to account for information in the collection that isn’t available, for example, display “Title Unknown” if the title of a piece is unavailable
-* Shorten the name so it shows on the phone screen/App Store
 * Share images and scores via social media
 * Location Access inside the museum
 * Cooperation with museum to provide incentives for playing the app (i.e. free admission with high score, etc.)